lindadupy/2017-wbbda-PingyuanDu/README.md

 # 2017-wbbda-PingyuanDu
-Estimation of weekly death rates in England from Google Trends
+The aim is to get the estimation of weekly death rates in England from Google Trends